Answers to Some of Your Baking Questions

 Here's how Chef Jenni replied,

-If you're getting cracks in other cakes as well, it could be from over-mixing or from using the wrong flour.
+If you're getting cracks in other cakes, it could be from over-mixing or using the wrong flour.
 Depending on where you live, flours can be very different from one another.
-In the US, stick with a nationally available all purpose flour for the most consistent results.
+In the US, stick with a nationally available all-purpose flour for the most consistent results.

 All Purpose Flour

-Here's another baking related queston I asked Chef Jenni to help with:
+Here's another baking-related question I asked Chef Jenni to help with:

 I have tried using natural unbleached, all purpose flour to make a layer cake and have been unsatisfied with the texture.
 I tried using 2 tablespoons less of the all purpose flour (which I read is the equivalent of cake flour).
 I have tried replacing some of the all purpose flour with corn starch.
 None of the things I've tried have given me the light, airy cake that I get when I use the package mix.
 I do want the cake to be all natural.
 Any suggestions?